Danilov Lab Research

-1. Novel targets within the ubiquitin-proteasome system:
+1. Novel targets within the ubiquitin-proteasome system

-- Nedd8-activating enzyme as a tractable target in lymphoma and the role of neddylation in T-cell biology
+- Nedd8-activating enzyme as a tractable target in lymphoma

 - Sumoylation in cancer: role in drug resistance and functional significance of pharmacologic inhibition of sumoylation in lymphoma

 2. Cyclin-dependent kinases (CDKs) as targets in cancer

 The lab investigates mechanism of action and resistance to inhibitors of cyclin-dependent kinases, with particular focus on CDK9.
 We have found that CDK9 is a tractable target in lymphoma, leading to deregulation of multiple oncogenic pathways, including MYC.